 Repairing the damage

 Since 1994, research has been going on into techniques that can restore drained and damaged bogs, initially funded through a major LIFE (EU) Project.
 Since 2001, RSPB Scotland, Scottish Natural Heritage, Forestry and Land Scotland, Plantlife and private land owners have been working together to apply those techniques to large areas.
-There has been a major push on restoration on the RSPB Forsinard Flows reserve between 2014 and 2019 as part of the Flows to the Future Project and this work is continuing beyond the project through Peatland Action funding.
+There was a major push on restoration on the RSPB Forsinard Flows reserve between 2014 and 2019 as part of the Flows to the Future Project and this work is continuing beyond the project through Peatland Action funding.
 So far, over 2,600 hectares of forestry have been restored to blanket bog, and the lessons learned in the Flows are now being applied in many other countries.
 Listen to an Sottish Natural Heritage Blog on this topic here.